 The soft-start function is used to prevent large inrush currents while the converter is being powered up.
-The RTQ2104BP provides an internal soft-start feature for inrush currents control.
+The RTQ2104 provides an internal soft-start feature for inrush currents control.
 During the start-up sequence, the internal soft-start capacitor is charged by an internal current source (ISS) to generate a soft-start ramp voltage as a reference voltage to the PWM comparator.
-If the output is pre-biased to a certain voltage during start-up for some reason, the device will not start switching until the voltage difference between internal soft-start voltage and FB pin is larger than 400mV ( i.e. $V{SS} - V{FB} > 400mV$ , typically).
-Only when the internal soft-start ramp voltage is higher than the feedback voltage $V{FB}$ , the switching will be resumed.
+If the output is for some reasons pre-biased to a certain voltage during start-up, the device will not start switching until the voltage difference between internal soft-start voltage and FB pin is larger than 400mV ( i.e. $V{SS} - V{FB} > 400mV$ , typically).
+And only when the internal soft-start ramp voltage is higher than the feedback voltage $V{FB}$ , the switching will be resumed.
 The output voltage can then ramp up smoothly to its targeted regulation voltage, and the converter can have a monotonic smooth start-up.
-The PGOOD pin will be in high impedance and the $V{PGOOD}$ will be held high in the 1.6ms (typically).
-The typical start-up waveform shown in Figure 1 indicates the sequence and timing between the output voltage and related voltage.
+The PGOOD pin will be in high impedance and VPGOOD will be held high in the